Muskan-kumari1/javascript.md/project.md

 # 8. Functions in Javascript

->**Function**
+**Function**
->:- Functions are group of code or program which is used more often.
+- Functions are group of code or program which is used more often.
->It leads programming to code resusability and clear code.
+- It leads programming to code resusability and clear code.

->**Types**
+- **Types**
->1.
-Pre defined Function.
+- 1. Pre defined Function.
->2.
-User defined Function.
+- 2. User defined Function.

 **1.Pre defined Function**.
->:- Such functions one defined at the time of making of any language.
+- Predefined functions are built-in functions in a programming language that perform common tasks.
 ```bash
 console.log("Hello Wrold");
 ```

 **2.User defined Function**.
->:- Such function are defined by users according to their needs.
+- Such function are defined by users according to their needs.
 ## Example

 ```bash